maxfalk/Datarace/server/app/datarace/README.txt

 ==== MORE INFORMATION (optional) ====

- * How to get more information about your project?
- * Who is the main contact person?
- * Do you have a project home page?
+Documentation about the project kan be found in the doc directory.